 To apply for the Annika Rodriguez Scholars Program:

-- Submit a separate application for the Rodriguez Scholars Program.
+WashU Pathway account to submit the separate application for the Rodriguez Scholars Program.

-She joined the Peace Corps after graduation and was sent to Honduras to help aid people living in poverty.
-Tragically, she was killed in a flash flood while there.
+Annika Lynn Rodriguez was born and raised in Puerto Rico prior to attending Washington University.
+She received a Bachelor of Business Administration degree from the Olin Business School in 1996, majoring in international business.
+While a student, she was active with the Association of Latin American Students, serving as its president during her senior year.
+She joined the Peace Corps after graduation and was sent to Honduras to aid people living in poverty.
+Tragically, she was killed in a flash flood while she was there.
 In remembering her, a friend said, “Annika gave herself wholeheartedly to every person who entered her life.”